JosephGWoods/ISMRM2022_VSASL_Bloch_Simulations/README.md

 Bloch simulations are performed using an adapted version of Brian Hargreaves' MEX Bloch simulation code.
 The original version may be found at http://www-mrsrl.stanford.edu/~brian/blochsim/.
 If you would like to learn more about Bloch simulations in general, Brian has a nice tutorial here: http://www-mrsrl.stanford.edu/~brian/bloch/.

-This tutorial was designed and written by [Joseph G. Woods](https://www.ndcn.ox.ac.uk/team/joseph-woods) (University of Oxford), [Dapeng Liu](https://www.researchgate.net/profile/Dapeng-Liu-12) (Johns Hopkins University), [Qin Qin](https://www.hopkinsmedicine.org/profiles/details/qin-qin) (Johns Hopkins University), and  [Yuriko Suzuki](https://www.win.ox.ac.uk/people/yuriko-suzuki) (University of Oxford).
+This tutorial was designed and written by [Joseph G. Woods](https://www.ndcn.ox.ac.uk/team/joseph-woods) (University of Oxford) and [Dapeng Liu](https://www.researchgate.net/profile/Dapeng-Liu-12) (Johns Hopkins University) with input from [Qin Qin](https://www.hopkinsmedicine.org/profiles/details/qin-qin) (Johns Hopkins University), and  [Yuriko Suzuki](https://www.win.ox.ac.uk/people/yuriko-suzuki) (University of Oxford).

-If you use this tutorial for your own teaching, or use some part of the code for any reason, the authors would appreciate that appropriate credit is given.
+If you use this tutorial for your own teaching, or use some part of the code for any reason, please cite the following:

+Woods JG, Liu D. Hands-on: Bloch Equation Simulation of VS Labeling.
+In: Proceedings of the 30th Annual Meeting of the ISMRM, London, UK, 2022. p.
+MIT–02.

+Woods JG, Liu D. (2022).
+Bloch Equation Simulation of VS Labeling (V1.0).
+Zenodo. https://doi.org/10.5281/zenodo.10000979

 ## Code Contributors